Trinitou/MidiFighterTwisterXT/README.md

 ## Firmware
 The Midi Fighter Twister firmware has been modified to support a more nuanced bi-directional communication.
 That means that the controller can be configured on the fly via MIDI cc/SysEx.
 E.g. individual RGB led colors can be addressed and changed directly during runtime.
 Source code can be found [here](https://github.com/Trinitou/Midi_Fighter_Twister_Open_Source).

+## Advanced integration
+The extended bi-directional communication features can be used for advanced integration of the Midi Fighter Twister with other software:
+* For now there is a [Bitwig Studio](https://www.bitwig.com/) extension to demonstrate the capabilities of this approach.
+Source code and details can be found [here](integration/bitwig/).

 ## License
 Extended bi-directional communication for the DJ TechTools Midi Fighter Twister Copyright (C) 2022  Ulrich Wappler